Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

 One can verify that the minimum weight of the logical operators of this concatenated code is $4$.
 Thus the code is a $[[12,2,4]]$ code, able to correct any single error and to detect any three errors. \\

 One could repeat the concatenation step and recursively concatenate $C_6$ with itself (replacing a pair of qubits by three pairs of qubits etc.) as in Knill's $C_4/C_6$ architecture \cite{knill:nature} or, alternatively, recursively concatenate $C_4$ with itself as was considered in \cite{AP:fib}.

-Note that in general when we concatenate a $[[n_1,1,d_1]]$ code with a $[[n_2,1,d_2]]$ code, we obtain a code which encodes one qubit into $n=n_1 n_2$ qubits and has distance $d=d_1 d_2$.
+In general when we concatenate a $[[n_1,1,d_1]]$ code with a $[[n_2,1,d_2]]$ code, we obtain a code which encodes one qubit into $n=n_1 n_2$ qubits and has distance $d=d_1 d_2$.
 Code concatenation is a useful way to obtain a large code from smaller codes as the number of syndrome collections scales linearly with the number of concatenation steps while the number of qubits and the distance grows exponentially with the number of concatenation steps.
-In addition, decoding of a concatenated code is efficient in the block-size $n$ of the code and the performance of decoding can be strongly enhanced by using message passing between concatenation layers \cite{poulin:message}. \\
+In addition, decoding of a concatenated code is efficient in the block size $n$ of the code and the performance of decoding can be strongly enhanced by using message passing between concatenation layers \cite{poulin:message}. \\